 4.1 Outline Snowflake security principles.

 - Authentication methods (Single Sign On (SSO), Key Authentication, Username/Password, Multi-factor Authentication (MFA))

 - Column Level Security and how data masking works with RBAC to secure sensitive data

 4.2 Outline the system defined roles and when they should be applied.

 - The purpose of each of the system defined roles including best practices usage in each case

 - The primary differences between SECURITYADMIN and USERADMIN roles

 - The difference between the purpose and usage of the USERADMIN/SECURITYADMIN roles and SYSADMIN

-- Methods and best practices for creating and applying masking policies on data
+- Use methods and best practices for creating and applying masking policies on data

 5.0 Domain: Data Transformation